NY pension fund urges no vote on Chesapeake directors

 Chesapeake’s shareholder meeting is scheduled for June 8.

+The company’s shares were up 5.8 percent at $16.72 in late morning New York Stock Exchange trading.

-Reporting By Anna Driver in Houston and Matt Daily in New York; Editing by John Wallace, Lisa Von Ahn and Matthew Lewis
+Reporting By Anna Driver in Houston and Matt Daily in New York; Editing by Gerald E. McCormick, John Wallace and Lisa Von Ahn